Hello and Welcome,

 Above: The Lilac Tree has bike rack parking in the rear of the building.
 However you can also park your bike inside on the ground level if you like. (check with the front desk first)

-Above: I forgot my lock again this year.
-But I did purchased a SERFAS cable lock from the Mackinac Bike Barn on Main Street.
+Above: I forgot my bicycle lock again this year.
+But I did purchased a cable lock rom the Mackinac Bike Barn on Main Street.
 They are a bike rental outfit as well as a full service bike shop.
 And I thought $21.99 was a fair price for the lock "considering where we were".
 They have different types of bikes for rent including Single speed Beach cruisers, seven speed comfort bikes, 21 speed Mountain Bikes or comfort bikes.
 They also offer single and multi speed Tandem bikes and tag along bikes as well child or adult strollers.
 They also carry quite a few cycling accessories.
 These are very helpful and knowledgeable folks so stop in even if just to say hello.

 Above: The early morning view from our suite's balcony.
 If this view looks familiar it is the same room we stayed in last year.